sohoffice/piaas/README.md

 - Mac OS, 64 bit
 - Linux, 64 bit

-Place the binary in your path and you're done.
+Extract and place the binary in your path and you're done.

 ## System requirements